axrs/re-css/README.md

 **re-css** provides a simplistic macro to independently style reagent components (Form-1, Form-2, and Form-3) in [re-frame][2] or [reagent][1] applications.
 Ultimately removing the pains of cascading styles, name collisions and code/style separation.

-**re-css** leverages [JSS][3] to inject individual inline stylesheets (defined with the component as EDN structures) into the HEAD of the document JUST before the component is mounted (and removes the relevant styles once the component has been removed).
+**re-css** injects individual inline stylesheets (defined adjacent to the component as EDN structures) into the HEAD of the document JUST before the component is mounted; and subsequently removes the styles once the component has been removed.

 **re-css** aims to: